SpenceKonde/AVR-Guidance/LowLevel/ReadingAVRHex.md

 One thing that's interesting to note is the distribution/usage of opcodes (or rather, which instructions eat up huge chunks of the 16-bit number for each instruction)
 * 3/8ths of the instruction-space is taken up with `xxxx-immediate` instructions! (ever wonder why only work on the top 16 registers?
 Now you know - not enough bits in a 16-bit instruction to let these take up any more of the instruction-space than they already do
 * 1/8th is load/set with displacement (well, if you were ever wondering why they don't have an X-register version of those, there's your answer!
+* rjmp and rcall are each 1/16th of the instruction-space, and in/out is another 16th.
 * 3/16ths or so math and logical/arithmatic operations.
-* rjmp and rcall are each 1/16th of the instruction-space, and in/out is another 16th.
-* 1/32nd conditional branch, 1/32nd skip-if
+* 1/32nd conditional branch, 1/64th skip-if

 ### Slack space calculations
 So how much slack is left in the instruction set?
-Very, VERY little! specifically 2008 instructions, less any undocumented ones.
+Very, VERY little!
-96.93% of the instruction space.
 ```
 By the first letter of the opcode:
 0 - 0x0001~0x00FF are not used, 255 instructions.